sparkfun/SparkFun_GNSSDO/docs/hardware_assembly.md

 <div markdown>

 With the default firmware, the USB port for the ESP32 is used for serial communication to tune the parameters for the TCXO oscillator and the Pulse-Per-Second output.
-To configure the settings, users only need to plug a USB-C cable into the `CONFIG ESP32` USB port and their computer.
+To configure the settings, users only need to plug a USB-C cable into the `CONFIG ESP32` USB port and their computer, and then open a terminal emulator at 115200 baud.

 <figure markdown>
 [![ESP32 USB connection](./assets/img/hookup_guide/assembly-usb-esp32.jpg){ width="400" }](./assets/img/hookup_guide/assembly-usb-esp32.jpg "Click to enlarge")